DataONEorg/hashstore/README.md

 ### What are HashStore reference files?

-HashStore assumes that every object to store has a respective identifier.
+HashStore assumes that every data object is referenced by its a respective identifier.
 This identifier is then used when storing, retrieving and deleting an object.
 In order to facilitate this process, we create two types of reference files:

 - pid (persistent identifier) reference files
 - cid (content identifier) reference files

 These reference files are implemented in HashStore underneath the hood with no expectation for modification from the calling app/client.
-The one and only exception to this process when the calling client/app does not have an identifier, and solely stores an objects raw bytes in HashStore (calling `store_object(stream)`).
+The one and only exception to this process is when the calling client/app does not have an identifier available (i.e. they receive the stream to store the data object first without any metadata, thus calling `store_object(stream)`).

 **'pid' Reference Files**